sychan/kb_sdk_docs/source/tutorial/inputsoutputs.rst

 Now open up ``ui/narrative/methods/filter_contigs_max/spec.json``.
 This file defines a mapping between our KIDL ``.spec`` file and how our parameters will show up in the app's user interface.

-In the section under ``"parameters"``, there are two input parameters:
+In the section under ``parameters``, there are two input parameters:

 .. code:: json